 With any goal, it is important to have a way to measure and evaluate it.
 Tracking progress is an important aspect of goal setting.
 If your child’s goal is to make the middle school football team, teach them a way to track progress toward this goal.

 The goals your children set should be relevant to their lives and future dreams.
 Like the Queen of England example, if their goal is not relevant, steer them toward a goal that relates to their lives.
+Some goals kids might want to have aren’t especially helpful.
+For example, having a goal of mastering more video games isn’t necessarily beneficial.

 A solid goal can be divided into chunks of time and has a deadline or rough estimate of when it can be completed.